resolve109/study-aws-sa/aws-study-guide.md

   - Do not require redundancy across Availability Zones (they are a managed service)
 - **Managed Prefix Lists**:
   - Sets of one or more CIDR blocks to simplify security group and route table configurations
-  - Customer-managed prefix lists can be shared across AWS accounts using Resource Access Manager
+  - Customer-managed prefix lists can be shared across AWS accounts via AWS Resource Access Manager
   - Helps centrally manage allowed IP ranges across an organization
   - Makes it easier to update and maintain security groups and route tables
   - Can consolidate multiple security group rules (with different CIDRs but same port/protocol) into a single rule